Contextual Bandits with Packing and Covering Constraints: A Modular Lagrangian Approach via Regression: Introduction

 \section{Introduction}

-We consider a problem called \emph{contextual bandits with linear constraints} (\CBwLC).
+\xhdr{Our scope.} We consider a problem called \emph{contextual bandits with linear constraints} (\CBwLC).
 In this problem, an algorithm chooses from a fixed set of $K$ arms and consumes $d\geq 1$ constrained \emph{resources}.
 In each round $t$, the algorithm observes a context $x_t$, chooses an arm $a_t$, receives a reward $r_t\in[0,1]$, and also consumes some bounded amount of each resource.
 (So, the outcome of choosing an arm is a $(d+1)$-dimensional vector.)
 The consumption of a given resource could also be negative, corresponding to replenishment thereof.
-The algorithm proceeds for $T$ rounds, and faces a constraint on the total consumption of each resource $i$: either a \emph{packing constraint} (``at most $B_i$") or a \emph{covering constraint} (``at least $B_i$").
-We focus on the stochastic environment, wherein the context and the arms' outcome vectors are drawn i.i.d. in each round.
+The algorithm proceeds for $T$ rounds, and faces a constraint on the total consumption of each resource $i$: either a \emph{packing constraint} (``at most $B_i$") or a \emph{covering constraint} (``at least $B_i$") for some parameter $B_i\leq T$.
+We focus on the stochastic environment, wherein the context and the arms' outcome vectors are drawn from a fixed joint distribution, independently in each round.
 On a high level, the challenge is to simultaneously handle bandits with contexts and resource constraints.

-\CBwLC subsumes two well-studied bandit problems: \emph{contextual bandits}, the special case with no resources, and \emph{bandits with knapsacks} (\BwK), a simpler special case with no contexts.
-Specifically, \BwK is a special case with no contexts, only packing constraints, non-negative resource consumption, and a \emph{null arm} that allows one to skip a round. \footnote{ Most prior work on \ BwK assumes \emph{hard-stopping}: the algorithm must stop (or, alternatively, permanently switch to the null arm) as soon as one of the constraints is violated.
-Note that hard-stopping may not be feasible without the null arm, and is not meaningful when one has covering constraints (since they are usually not satisfied initially).
-Further background and references on \BwK can be found in \cref{sec:related}.} While \emph{contextual} bandits with knapsacks (\CBwK) have been explored in prior work, our results for this special case are new.
+\CBwLC subsumes two well-studied bandit problems: \emph{contextual bandits}, the special case with no resources, and \emph{bandits with knapsacks} (\BwK), the special case with no contexts \asedit{and some additional simplifications}.
+Specifically, \BwK is a special case with no contexts, only packing constraints, non-negative resource consumption, and a \emph{null arm} that allows one to skip a round.
+Most prior work on \BwK assumes \emph{hard-stopping}: the algorithm must stop (or, alternatively, permanently switch to the null arm) as soon as one of the constraints is violated. \footnote{ Hard-stopping may not be feasible without the null arm, and is not meaningful when one has covering constraints (since they are usually not satisfied initially).
+Further background and references on \BwK can be found in \cref{sec:related}.} Contextual bandits with knapsacks (\CBwK), a common generalization of contextual bandits and \BwK, has also been explored in prior work.